TPRM: Tensor partition regression models with applications in imaging biomarker detection: Discussion

 \section{Discussion}

-We have proposed a Bayesian tensor partition regression model (TPRM) to establish an association between imaging tensor predictors and clinical outcomes.
+We have proposed a Bayesian tensor partition regression model (TPRM) to correlate imaging tensor predictors with clinical outcomes.
 The ultra-high dimensionality of imaging data is dramatically reduced by using the proposed partition model.
-Our TPRM efficiently addresses some key features of neuroimaging data: relatively low signal to noise ratio, spatially clustered effect regions, and the tensor structure of imaging data.
+Our TPRM efficiently addresses the three key features of imaging data, including relatively low signal to noise ratio, spatially clustered effect regions, and the tensor structure of imaging data.
+Our simulations and real data analysis confirm that TPRM outperforms some state-of-art methods, while efficiently reducing and identifying relevant imaging biomarkers for accurate prediction.

-Our simulation studies showed a great performance of the TPRM when predicting a binary outcome from images in 2D and 3D.
-The TPRM provided much higher prediction accuracy when compared to both, the traditional funtional PCA and a tensor model that does not include partitions.
-In addition, the TPRM is able to capture regions of interest that differ between two groups in scenarios where the fPCA cannot perform well.

-Our application to the ADNI dataset showed that our TPRM is able to efficiently reduce and identify relevant biomarkers to predict Alzheimer’s disease outcome, overcoming challenges posed by the complexity of the imaging data such as ultra-high dimensionality and multicolinearity of features.